Samuel Mitja Rapoport

-Samuel Mitja Rapoport (27 November 1912 – 7 July 2004) was a German Empire-born German university professor of biochemistry in East Germany.
+Samuel Mitja Rapoport (27 November 1912 – 7 July 2004) was a Russian-born German university professor of biochemistry in East Germany.
 Of Jewish descent and a committed communist, he fled Austria after its annexation by Nazi Germany, and moved to the United States.
 In 1950, as a result of an investigation of un-American activities, he was offered a professorship in East Berlin.
-He was married to the renowned pediatrician Ingeborg Rapoport.
+He was married to pediatrician Ingeborg Rapoport.